 These rules will be construed to secure the efficient administration of the business of the court and to promote and facilitate the administration of justice by the court.
 Division, section, rule, and paragraph headings do not affect the scope, meaning, or intent of the provisions of these rules.
 If any part of a rule is held invalid, all valid parts that are severable from the invalid parts remain in effect.
 If a rule is held invalid in one or more of its applications, the rule remains in effect in all valid applications that are severable from the invalid applications.
+Failure to comply with these rules, or any of the requirements thereof, may result in the imposition of sanctions in accordance with Code of Civil Procedure section 575.2.

 (Adopted 1/1/1998; Rev. 1/1/2000; Renum.
-1/1/2006)
+1/1/2006; Rev. 1/1/2024)